Who Was Richard Henry Lee?

-Richard Henry Lee was born into a prominent Virginia family on January 20, 1732.
-Several family members served as military officers, diplomats and legislators.
-After school in England, he was elected to the Virginia House of Burgesses and later was a delegate to the Second Continental Congress, where he proposed the colonies should be independent from Great Britain.
+Richard Henry Lee was an American statesman and one of the Founding Fathers of the United States.
+Born into a prominent Virginia family, several of Lee's family members served as military officers, diplomats and legislators.
+After school in England, he was elected to the Virginia House of Burgesses and later was a delegate to the Second Continental Congress, where he proposed the colonies should be independent of Great Britain.
 Though he originally opposed the Constitution, he helped push through the Bill of Rights.

-Richard Henry Lee was born into an eminent Virginia family on January 20, 1732, at Stratford Hall in Westmoreland, Virginia.
-His father, grandfather and his four brothers all served as military officers, diplomats and legislators.
-Richard was tutored at home and then sent to Wakefield Academy in England for his formal education.
+Richard Henry Lee was born on January 20, 1732, at Stratford Hall in Westmoreland, Virginia.
+His father, grandfather and four brothers all served as military officers, diplomats and legislators.
+Lee was tutored at home and then sent to Wakefield Academy in England for his formal education.
 After graduation, he traveled in Europe, and then returned to Virginia in 1752.

 Life of Public Service

-In 1757, Lee married Anne Aylett.
-The couple would have four children survive into adulthood.
-Lee began his life of public service that same year as justice of the peace, and in 1758 he entered the House of Burgesses.
+In 1757, Lee married Anne Aylett and the couple had four children who survived into adulthood.
+Lee began his life of public service that same year as justice of the peace, and in 1758, he entered the House of Burgesses.
 Though not one of the early firebrands, like Patrick Henry, when he first entered the assembly, Lee gradually gained position and influence, as his oratorical skills matured and events provided opportunities for young, brilliant men of conviction to shape a nation.

 Legislator and Activist